NCAR/lrose-examples/docker-image/docker-container.md

 ```
 # Location of HawkEye input radar files
 /path/to/some/folder/KHGX:/tmp/KHGX
-# Output directory for lrose commands
+# Output directory for lrose commands.
+Make sure I have write access
-/my/path/to/large/disk:/tmp/output
+/my/path/to/large/disk:/tmp/output:rw
-# I want to be able to access my home from inside the container
+# I want to be able to access my Linux home from inside the container
-/home/miko:/home/miko
+/home/miko:/home/miko:rw
+# On a Mac it might look like this
+/Users/miko:/home/miko:rw
 ```

 The `lrose` wrapper will convert all of these to `--volume` options when running a container.

+#### A few gotchas with volume mounting ###

+  * Docker will try to mount volumes exactly as requested.
+The following will fail because you are trying to replace /tmp, not mount /home/myself under /tmp: **/home/myself:/tmp**.
+If you want to mount your home directory somewhere, you have to specify an absolute path.
+For example **/home/myself:/tmp/myself** or **/home/myself:/home/myself**.

 ### Dealing with graphic accelerators ###

 This is only needed for X11 graphic programs such as HawkEye, if you care about hardware acceleration.
 If the performance is good enough you can skip this section.